 We aim to inspire, inform, engage and achieve action by individuals, communities, organisations and governments to take individual and collective action to achieve the change we need.

-Brake is a member of the Global Alliance of NGOs for road safety.
+Brake is a member of the United Nations Road Safety Collaboration and Global Alliance of NGOs for road safety.

 Meet our team